skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 | *(string)*              |                                             |             |
 +-------------------------+---------------------------------------------+-------------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **basis_set** *(string)* - Default: *'sto-3g'*

-  This argument specifies the basis set used in TeraChem.
+  This parameter specifies the basis set used in TeraChem.
-  The available options of this argument are the same as the original arguments of TeraChem.
+  The available options of this parameter are the same as the original ones of TeraChem.
   It is recommended to check a TeraChem manual for the detailed list of **basis_set**.

 \

 - **functional** *(string)* - Default: *'hf'*

-  This argument specifies the exchange-correlation functional used in TeraChem.
+  This parameter specifies the exchange-correlation functional used in TeraChem.
-  The available options of this argument are same as the original arguments of TeraChem.
+  The available options of this parameter are same as the original ones of TeraChem.
   It is recommended to check a TeraChem manual for the detailed list of **functional**.

 \

 - **precision** *(string)* - Default: *'dynamic'*

-  This argument specifies a method to determine the accuracy of the evaluation of the integrals.
+  This parameter specifies a method to determine the accuracy of the evaluation of the integrals.
-  The available options of this argument are same as the original arguments of TeraChem.
+  The available options of this parameter are same as the original ones of TeraChem.
   It is recommended to check a TeraChem manual for the detailed list of **precision**.

 \